 Planning a road trip?

-Before hitting the highway for your next snowboarding trip, prepare yourself for winter driving conditions by checking the road reports in your region.
-Make sure your vehicle is equipped with a winter driving essentials kit that includes a first-aid kit.
-Ensure you’re road ready with these tips from the Canadian Automobile Association.
+Before hitting the highway for your next camping trip, prepare yourself for driving conditions by checking the weather and road reports in your region.